UNC Gillings Pandemic Planning

 Faculty and staff who need to visit UNC Gillings buildings briefly for drop-offs or pickups can contact Brent Wishart, email@example.com, to make a request.
 Visits must be logged and scheduled to ensure safe physical distancing and other safety measures.

-Guidelines set forth by the UNC Chancellor, Provost and Vice Chancellor can be found at Carolina Together: The Roadmap for 2020.
+Guidelines set forth by the UNC Chancellor, Provost and Vice Chancellor can be found at Carolina Together.
 The website is updated weekly.

 Community Protective Equipment (CPE)